-Help your growing baby develop in the thirty-first week of your pregnancy
+Help my growing baby develop in the 31st week of pregnancy

 Keep supporting your growing baby’s brain development.

 What’s happening in the 31st week of pregnancy?

 All systems in his or her body are getting ready.
 This includes the digestive system so that he or she can get nourishment and the central nervous systemi to regulate body temperature.

 Your growing baby is also making trillions of brain connections.ii This helps him or her process the sensory experiences, such as sensing bright light, or reacting to the sounds he or she hears.

 Weighing more than three pounds (1.5 kilograms) now, your growing baby measures about 16 inches (41 centimeters) from head to toe.iii

 What can I expect in the 31st week of pregnancy?